Imagine if you had only one week to live, or one month, or one year. Seriously, take a few minutes to imagine the emotional roller coaster.

 And this is what amazes and compels me.

 Yes, he’s Jesus but he also assumed full humanity.
-But precisely because he’s Jesus, we neglect to speak much of his courage, passion, and obedience – outside the Crucifixion.
+But precisely because he’s Jesus, we neglect to speak much of his courage, passion, and radical obedience to the Father.

 What did Jesus do during his final week?
 Not quite a typical bucket list like ours:

 - Jesus chooses to “splurge” on a borrowed donkey (aka ass) and a colt to enter into Jerusalem.
-Maximum speed: 2 MPH.
+Maximum speed: 2 miles per hour.
 Maybe.

 - Jesus turns tables, lashes his whip, and cleanses out the Temple.
 Some basic spring cleaning.
 So much for avoiding conflict and having a restful and peaceful final week.